Pranav-create/Leadpoet/README.md

 ## Automated Subnet Checks
-After a Final Output Score `F` above 0.5 is assigned, the subnet runs post-validation checks on each lead batch:
+After a final score `F` above 0.5 is assigned, the subnet runs post-validation checks on each lead batch:

 - **Invalid Lead Check**: Duplicates, invalid contacts, or incorrect formats reset the batch’s score to `F` = 0.
 - **Collusion Check**: Buyer feedback and validator scoring patterns are analyzed using PyGOD and DBScan to detect manipulation.
 A Collusion Score `V_c` is generated.